simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 love ennobles man, soothes the embittered heart and tames the beast.
 Wife and mother---they are the adornments of the universe.'

-" 'As light divides itself from darkness, so does woman possess the gift to divide in man good intent from the thought of evil.
+"'As light divides itself from darkness, so does woman possess the gift to divide in man good intent from the thought of evil.
 Your best thoughts must belong to woman.
 Gather from them your moral strength, which you must possess to sustain your near ones.
 Do not humiliate her, for therein you will humiliate yourselves.
 And all which you will do to mother, to wife, to widow or to another woman in sorrow---that shall you also do for the Spirit.'

 "So taught Issa; but the ruler Pilate ordered one of his servants to make accusation against him.

 "Said Issa: 'Not far hence is the time when by the Highest Will the people will become purified and united into one family.'

-"And then turning to the ruler, he said 'Why demean thy dignity and teach thy subordinates to live in deceit when even without this thou couldst also have had the means of accusing an innocent one?' "
+"And then turning to the ruler, he said 'Why demean thy dignity and teach thy subordinates to live in deceit when even without this thou couldst also have had the means of accusing an innocent one?'"

 Thus the legends of Asia weave such an image of Jesus, so ennobled and near to all nations.
 And Asia preserves in its mountains such legends.
 And it is not astonishing that the teachings of Jesus and Buddha are leading all nations into one family.
 But beautiful it is, that the light-giving idea of unity is expressed so clearly.
 And who shall be opposed to this idea?
 Who will lessen the simplest and most beautiful decision of life?
 And the earthly Unity is so easily and scientifically merging into the great Unity of all worlds.
 The commandments of Jesus and of Buddha lie upon one shelf.
 And the signs of ancient Sanskrit and of Pali unite all aspirations.